School Improvement and Federal Programs Administrator: Jeffry Johnson

 Title I, Part A, Improving Basic Programs

-Title I, Part A provides supplemental resources to the district to ensure all children, particularly low-achieving children in the highest-poverty schools, have a fair, equal and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic achievement standards and State academic assessments.
+Title I, Part A provides supplemental resources to the district to ensure all children, particularly low-achieving children in the highest-poverty schools, have a fair, equal and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and state academic assessments.

-A school wide program is built on school wide reform strategies, rather than separate, add-on services.
-A school is allowed to use funds from Title I, Part A and other Federal education program funds and resources to upgrade the entire educational program of the school in order to raise academic achievement for all the students.
+A school-wide program is built on school-wide reform strategies, rather than separate, add-on services.
+A school is allowed to use funds from Title I, Part A and other federal education program funds and resources to upgrade the entire educational program of the school in order to raise academic achievement for all the students.

-Schools identified as “Title 1 School-wide Programs” are:
+Schools identified as Title 1 school-wide programs are:

-- Arts & Technology Middle School
+- Arts & Technology Academy (middle school)

-- Awbrey Park Elementary
+- Awbrey Park Elementary School

-- Bertha Holt Elementary
+- Bertha Holt Elementary School

-- Family Elementary School
+- César Chávez Elementary School

-- Howard Elementary
+- Howard Elementary School

-- McCornack Elementary
+- McCornack Elementary School

-- River Road/El Camino del Rio Elementary
+- River Road/El Camino del Río Elementary School

-- Spring Creek Elementary
+- Spring Creek Elementary School

-- Village Charter School
+- Village School (K–8 charter school)

 Targeted Assistance Programs

-The term “targeted assistance” signifies that the services are provided to a select group of children; those identified as failing, or most at risk of failing, to meet the State’s challenging content and student performance standards, rather than for overall school improvement, as in school wide programs.
-A targeted assistance school differs from a school wide program school in several significant respects:
+The term “targeted assistance” signifies that the services are provided to a select group of children; those identified as failing, or most at risk of failing, to meet the state’s challenging content and student performance standards, rather than for overall school improvement, as in school-wide programs.
+A targeted assistance school differs from a school-wide program school in several significant respects:

 - Part A funds may be used in targeted assistance schools only for programs that provide services to eligible children identified as having the greatest need for special assistance.

-- Part A funds must be used for services that supplement, and do not supplant, the services that would be provided, in the absence of the Part A funds, from non-Federal sources.
+- Part A funds must be used for services that supplement, and do not supplant, the services that would be provided, in the absence of the Part A funds, from non-federal sources.

 - Records must be maintained that document that Part A funds are spent on activities and services for only Part A participating students.

-Schools identified as “Targeted Assistance Programs” are:
+Schools identified as targeted assistance programs are:

 - Kelly Middle School

-- Willagillespie Elementary
+- Willagillespie Elementary School